Making your current home smarter is easier and more affordable than you think, thanks to a wide range of internet-connected plugs and switches.

 Smart switches are a bit different, and are wired into your home's electrical supply, usually replacing your current light switches.
 Although, this isn't always the case, as we will explain later.

 These little devices plug into your wall outlets, and have a socket on their back for anything to be plugged into them — such as a fan, lamp, television or any number of household appliances and devices.
+Some are incredibly compact, but others can be quite large.
+You'll want to check the size if you plan on fitting them in a compact space, or in wall outlets right next to each other.

-Inside, they have a Wi-Fi chip that speaks to your router and home network.
+Inside, they all have a Wi-Fi chip that speaks to your router and home network.
 To set them up, you download a smartphone app which connects the plug to your Wi-Fi controls switching the plug on and off.
 You can also set timers in the app, and connect the plug to an Amazon Echo or Google Home smart speaker.
 Many smart plugs also have a physical on and off switch on them, which means they can be controlled without your phone or voice — or by a less technically-minded member of the household.

-A number of manufacturers offer smart plugs for between $20 and $30 for a pair, including Anbes, Etekcity, Amysen, Apromio, which tend to run small, review well, and are often available with next-day Amazon Prime delivery.
+A number of manufacturers offer smart plugs for between $20 and $30 for a pair, including Anbes, Etekcity, Amysen, Apromio, which tend to be small, review well, and are often available with next-day Amazon Prime delivery.

 Here are some examples of entry-level smart plugs: